 Prostate cancer needs testosterone to grow so a possible treatment option is ADT which slows the production of testosterone.
 It is often used before, during and after radiotherapy.
 In prostate cancer which has spread beyond the prostate it may be the only treatment used initially.

 Chemotherapy used to be used only when prostate cancer had become resistant to ADT.
-In certain situations it is now used much earlier alongside ADT as it has been shown to lengthen survival.
+In certain situations, it is now used much earlier alongside ADT, as it has been shown to increase life expectancy.

 Further Advice for Prostate Cancer

 If you have concerns about symptoms you are experiencing, consider speaking to your GP for a referral to see one of our qualified Oncologists at Hunter Valley Oncology.